 Three Common Financial Emergencies (And How to Handle Them)

-Don’t let financial emergencies ruin your credit score—or lead you into the arms of a predatory payday lender.
+Don’t let financial emergencies ruin your credit score.

 Think about planning for financial emergencies the same way you’d think about planning for a natural disaster.
 A well-prepared home has an emergency first aid kit, extra food, and family meet-up plan in case of an earthquake or similar disaster.
 Likewise, having an emergency fund ready to go in case of an unexpected expense will help ensure that you and your family make it through the worst unscathed.

 If you want to keep the bad credit wolves at bay, then the time to start planning for future financial emergencies is right now.
 That’s why we spoke to the experts to learn what you have to look out for and how you can overcome it.